Xilinx/mlir-aie/tutorials/tutorial-1/README.md

 The association between these declarations and the physical AI Engine tile components can be seen here.
 For more details on mlir-aie dialect syntax, you can refer to the online reference document [here](https://xilinx.github.io/mlir-aie/AIEDialect.html).
 <img src="../images/diagram1.png" width="1000">

 A third key component of a tile is the `lock` which is critical for synchronizing data between tiles and one another, and between tiles and the host controller.
-While not a physically large component, it plays a critical role in facilitiating efficient and correct data communication.
+While not a physically large component, it plays a critical role in facilitating efficient and correct data communication.

 ### <ins>Tile</ins>